Why do bad things happen to good people?

 What Christianity actually claims

-1. The world is not running on a fairness algorithm.
-Jesus says it directly: God "sends rain on the righteous and on the unrighteous" (Matthew 5:45).
+Jesus says it directly: God "sends rain on the righteous and on the unrighteous."
 That is not a celebration.
 It is an acknowledgment.
 The weather of being alive does not sort by moral merit.
 Christianity owns that, rather than pretending otherwise.

-2. "Good people" is a category the Bible quietly resists.
 Not because the Bible thinks people are monsters, but because it refuses to grade on a curve.
 Every person you love who has been hurt is also a person who has hurt someone.
 That is not an argument that they deserve what is happening to them.
 It is a refusal to play the game in which we sort the world into those who deserve good and those who deserve bad.
 Almost nothing about real life works that way.

-4. The hope is not that there is a hidden reason; it is that there is a future.
-Romans 8:28 is one of the most-quoted and most-misused verses in this conversation.
+A famous verse — Romans 8:28 — is one of the most-quoted and most-misused passages in this conversation.
 It does not say "every bad thing has a good reason."
 It says God works for good in all things — which is closer to the claim that no suffering is the final word, not that every suffering has a tidy purpose.
-There is a difference.

 What about right now